Shotokan History

 Shotokan is a style of karate brought to Japan by O’ Sensei Gichin Funakoshi.
 He is known as the father of modern karate.
 Funakoshi was a teacher from Okinawa and a student of several karate and kobudo styles.
 You can see the elements of Shorei-ryu, Shorin-ryu, and Kobudo in its movements.
 Training is usually divided into kihon (basics), kata (forms), and kumite (sparring).
 Shotokan can be recognized by its deep stances, strong basics, fluid kata, and its fast kumite.

 Funakoshi was a great philosopher as well as a great technician.
-He established the Twenty Precepts of Karate and the Dojo Kun.
+In 1929, he established the Twenty Precepts of Karate and the Dojo Kun.
 These principles are based on Bushido and Zen, and form the guiding principles to practice the art.
 Funakoshi wrote: “The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant.”

 In 1924, Funakoshi adopted the coloured belt ranking system and gi of Judo and awarded the first Shodans in the system to Tokuda, Hironori Ōtsuka, Akiba, Shimizu, Hirose, Makoto Gima, and Shinyō Kasuya.
-To improve and expand karate in America, Funakoshi sent Masatoshi Nakayama, Hidetaka Nishiyama, and Tsutomu Ohshima overseas.
+In 1949, Funakoshi and his students, formed the Japanese Karate Association.
+In 1956, the JKA started the Kenshusei (instructor intern) training program.
+In 1958, to improve and expand karate in America, the JKA sent many instructors overseas to America, Europe and the Middle East, to teach seminars and estsablied.

 Master Hideteka Nishiyama